jaquino94/BoggleSolver/README.md

 A program that will find all possible words on a boggle board.

-**NOTE: THIS PROGRAM ONLY USES WORDS THAT DOESN'T CONTAIN ANY SPECIAL CHARACTERS (I.E COMMAS, APOSTROPHESE ETC).**
+**NOTE: THIS PROGRAM ONLY USES WORDS THAT DOESN'T CONTAIN ANY SPECIAL CHARACTERS (I.E COMMAS, APOSTROPHES ETC).**

 The program has two major parts: the Dictionary class and the BoggleSolver class.